 This cacophony of hormone signals travel far (they are also responsible for feminising and masculinising our bodies) and have a large part to play in the state of our complexion.

-Acne is most common on the face and neck and upper torso, including upper arms, chest and back, and in teenage years affects males and females equally.
+Acne is most common on the face and neck and upper torso, including upper arms, chest and back.
+In teenage years affecting males and females equally.
 But once that’s all over and our bodies have developed into the fine men and women we are destined to be, the acne disappears?
 Right?

 Unfortunately for many adults, acne is a very pesky but very normal problem.
 Hormones are responsible for adult acne, just like they are in adolescent years.

 Both men and women can experience acne in adulthood, but it is far more common in women, with around half of women reporting adult acne.
 In the majority of cases, women experience a continuation of acne from their teenage years, known as persistent acne.